-Key databases relevant for Film and Media are listed below.
+Key databases relevant for Film, Television, and Media are listed below.

 Box of Broadcasts – BoB TV and radio streaming service for education.
-This service allows you to view, record, create clips and share broadcast programmes from over 60 TV and radio channels.
+This service allows you to view, record, create clips, and share broadcast programmes from over 60 TV and radio channels.
 Includes all Freeview channels and Film4, Sky Arts, The Horror Channel, The Smithsonian Channel, and many others.
 BoB video tutorials